tiboCorb/spaceApi/README.md

 $ npm run start:prod
 ```

-you can accès too graphQL Plauground on :
+you can acces too graphQL Playground on :

 http://localhost:3000/graphql